burkfers/qmk_userspace_features/maccel/readme.md

 #define PRINTF_SUPPORT_DECIMAL_SPECIFIERS 1
 ```

 The debug console will print your current DPI setting and variable settings, as well as the acceleration factor, the input and output velocity, and the input and output distance.
-This will help understand the effect of different variable values.
-To help visualize the effect of the values, you can also use this desmos tool which plots the accel curve: https://www.desmos.com/calculator/g6zxh5rt44

 ### Runtime adjusting of curve parameters by keycodes

-//VIA README IS STILL OUT OF DATE
+//THIS PART TO BE UPDATED BY @finrod09

 Once the additional keycodes and shim are added, this feature can be enabled:
 ```
 #define MACCEL_USE_KEYCODES